-On the course, a lighter trolley will also save on battery use meaning you should be able to get more holes out of your trolley – great for those days where 18 holes just isn’t enough.
-You’ll also find that you’ll be able to steer lighter electric golf trolleys with ease which will make your round more comfortable, particularly when the ground gets wet and heavier trolleys can start to sink into the turf a little.
+Secondly, a lighter trolley will also save on battery use meaning you should be able to get more holes out of your trolley – great for those days where 18 holes just isn’t enough.

 In terms of the factors which determine the weight, there are two main ones; the material of the frame of the trolley and the battery.

-It’s not just the weight of the battery you’ll need to consider; you’ll also want to decide whether you need an 18 hole battery or 27 hole battery and whether it’s worth investing a little extra in a lithium battery vs. a lead acid one.
+It’s not just the weight of the battery you’ll need to consider; you’ll also want to decide whether you need an 18-hole battery or 36-hole battery, or whether it’s worth investing a little extra in a lithium battery vs. a lead acid one.